bookofproofs/bookofproofs.github.io/_sources/history/20th-century/borcherds.md

 ### Mathematical Profile (Excerpt):
 * After the award of an M.Sc. and Ph.D. in physics, Peter Borcherds became a lecturer in physics at the University of Cape Town.
-* Peter and Margaret had four children; two of Richard's three brothers went on to become mathematics teachers, Michael Borcherds being particularly well known as the lead developer of the mathematics teaching package GeoGebra.
 * When Richard was about a year old his parents left South Africa and went to Aldermaston in England.
-* Peter Borcherds went on to became a lecturer in physics at Birmingham University; Peter's particular interests are the use of computers in physics and the involvement of scientists in politics.
 * Richard attended King Edward's School in Birmingham.
 * Borcherds entered Trinity College, Cambridge where he was an undergraduate.
 * Borcherds had been appointed as a Research Fellow at Trinity College, Cambridge, in 1983 and held this post until 1987.